rpryzant/nmt/phase_2_language_data_wrangling/tf_sequence_example/README.md

 ### Introduction

 This project is going to be making use of sequential data. `tf.SequenceExample` is a protobuf definition that's specifically designed for sequential inputs.
-I'm going to be using this in the main project, so it's good to learn it by playing with it in a minimal sandbox.
+I'm going to be using this in the main project, so I'm going to familiarize myself with it by playing around in this minimal sandbox.

 ### Benefits of tf.SequenceExample